fbuessen/SpinParser/README.md

 The plot shows lattice sites in two blue and yellow.
 The yellow lattice sites mark the effective, symmetry-reduced set of sites which is actually being used in the numerical calculation.
-One can tell from the output that only approximately 1/8 of all lattice sites has been used which leads to a huge speed improvement, since the numerical complexity scales with the square of the numer of lattice sites.
+One can tell from the output that only approximately 1/8 of all lattice sites has been used which leads to a huge speed improvement, since the numerical complexity scales with the square of the number of lattice sites.

 Two-spin interactions are represented by an arrow which points from lattice site S1 to site S2, and is labeled by a 3*3 interaction matrix M, which displays the coupling S1.M.S2.
 We can tell that only diagonal entries are non-zero and of equal strength, which confirms that the Heisenberg-like interactions are defined correctly, and that all nearest neighbors are properly included.